Deca-Dence: Setting

 In the latter part of the 2400s, air pollution reached lethal levels.
-As humanity hurtled toward extinction, they were also threatened by the emergence of life forms known as Gadoll causing the destruction of 90% of the world's population.
+As humanity hurtled toward extinction, they were also threatened by the emergence of life forms known as Gadoll, which caused the destruction of 90% of the world's population.
 Large corporations developed cyborgs to carry out human functions, but the cyborgs eventually began to outnumber humans and the Solid Quake corporation acquired rights to manage humanity.
 The company created a giant dome on the Eurasian continent in which they installed a colossal entertainment facility called Deca-dence, with its own independent all-governing system to make all decisions.
 The cyborg citizens could then safely experience adventure as human avatars at Deca-dence without the risk of real injury.

 Plot

 In the fortress city of Deca-dence, the lowly Tanker girl, Natsume, dreams of becoming a Gear warrior following her father's death during a Gadoll attack.
 She is assigned to a maintenance team led by Kaburagi whom she discovers is more than he appears.
 Kaburagi has a secret role in eliminating "bugs", humans who threaten Solid Quake's operations.
 When Kaburagi discovers that Natsume is listed as dead in the company database, he decides to keep her under observation and offers to train her to fight.